cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project-CNES-ATV OPERATIONS ROPS SUPPORT-EN.md

 CS Group responsabilities for ATV mission team support are as follows:
-* Operations Support
+* Operations support

 ![Main Picture](Project-CNES-ATV OPERATIONS ROPS SUPPORT-EN pict 1.png)

 The features are as follows:
-* Training Instructor: Preparation of tests, creation of scenarios, drafting of plans and follow-up, support to ESA for the preparation of simulations
+* Training Instructor: Preparation of tests, creation of scenarios, drafting of plans and monitoring, support to the ESA for the preparation of simulations
 * Interface with FDS teams
-* Planner: Preparation of the flight plan, checking its consistency and transmission to the teams
+* Planner: Preparation of the flight plan, verification of its consistency and transmission to the teams
 * Operation Manager: real-time coordination of operations in accordance with the flight plan, management of operational contingencies; interface with partners

 # Project implementation

 The project objectives are as follows:
 * Operations support within the ATV team
-* Operational pre-Qualification, Operational Qualification and ATV operations phases
+* Operational Pre-Qualification Phases, Operational Qualification and ATV operations
 * Support to the Mission team for the roles of Training Instructor, Planner, Operation Manager

 The processes for carrying out the project are: